-Getting on QVC or the Home Shopping Network is a fantasy to many inventors who have an product or gadget to sell.
+Getting on QVC or other TV shopping networks is a fantasy to many inventors who have an product or gadget to sell.
 Inventor Lisa Ascolese is living that dream.
 For more than 25 years, the 53-year-old Freehold, New Jersey-based entrepreneur has successfully patented, marketed, and launched dozens of products in national retail department stores and on QVC, ShopNBC, and HSN as an independent broker.

 There’s no cost to be featured on-air, but TV shopping networks are different from other retailers in that they acquire goods on consignment; they do not purchase them wholesale.
 The cost of Perfect Pocket to QVC was $10; the shopping network sold it at $19.72 each.
 Inventive entrepreneurs like Ascolese get paid only after QVC sells their products.